xiangivyli/pm25_monitoring/README.md

   <img src="src/dependency.png">
 </div>

-- **DAG 1** extract_pm25_to_db, get json data from api, convert it to dataframe and insert into DuckDB,
+**DAG 1** extract_pm25_to_db, get json data from api, convert it to dataframe and insert into DuckDB,

 Key points:
 1. **schedule: daily, run once at midnight**
 2. **Filter out exsiting records when update**
 3. **Monitor data quailty without duplicate records and correct timestamp datatype**
 ![dag1](src/dag1.png)

-- **DAG 2** reporting_table, generate the daily maximum, minimum, average values, and detect the data beyond 30,
+ **DAG 2** reporting_table, generate the daily maximum, minimum, average values, and detect the data beyond 30,

 Key points:
 1. **schedule: triggered by dag 1, as long as dag 1 run, dag 2 run once**
 2. **Every run will generate a brand-new time list and a daily value table**
 3. **Transformation run in a pool to prevent parallel requests to duckdb**
 ![dag2](src/dag2.png)

-- **DAG 3** dashboarding, visualise data
+ **DAG 3** run_streamlit, dashboarding, visualise data

+Key points:
-        schedule: triggered by dag 2, as long as dag 2 run, update the report once
+1. **schedule: triggered by dag 2, as long as dag 2 run, update the report once**
+2. **data source is pm25_ducks.db, streamlit_app.py design the report**